 2018 also saw the first year of the Canadian Global Affairs Institute Fellowship, which was awarded to Lindsay Coombs, a PhD student in the Department of Political Studies at Queen’s University, and a Graduate Research Fellow at the Centre for International and Defence Policy.

 In 2017, the WiDS Annual Memorial Scholarship recognized the 100th anniversary of Vimy Ridge and honoured First World War Nursing Sister Katherine Maud Macdonald.
 The scholarship was awarded to Sarah Dobson, a 4th year undergraduate student, studying International Relations and Economics at Dalhousie University.

-Two WiDS Memorial Scholarships were awarded in 2016 the name of Ontario Provincial Police Sergeant Margaret Joan Eve: one to Queen's University Political Science student Alexandra Green, and one to Carleton University PhD student Victoria Tait.
+In 2016, two WiDS Memorial Scholarships were awarded in the name of Ontario Provincial Police Sergeant Margaret Joan Eve: one to Queen's University Political Science student, Alexandra Green, and one to Carleton University PhD student, Victoria Tait.

 In 2015, the WiDS Memorial Scholarship was awarded in honour of Master Corporal Kristal Lee-Anne Giesebrecht, a medic with the Canadian Forces who was killed 2010 in Afghanistan when her armoured vehicle hit an Improvised Explosive Device.
 The scholarship winner was Dalhousie University Master's student, Kathleen O'Brien